By TIM FAULKNER/ecoRI News staff

 The project has received setbacks in recent weeks, as two Burrillville water boards denied Invenergy access to their water supply.
 The company said it is exploring other options for water to cool the power plant.

 Advisory opinions from 12 state and local entities are due Sept.
 9, followed by public hearings.
-The state Energy Facilities Siting Board is expected to rule on the project by the end of this year or early 2017.
+The state Energy Facility Siting Board is expected to rule on the project by the end of this year or early 2017.